mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Steward Requirements
 Each level, including level 0, of the Steward skill allows a character to care for two high passage passengers or five middle passage passengers.
-A steward can ‘mix’ his levels of Steward skill to care for High and Middle passengers at the same time.
+A steward can 'mix' his levels of Steward skill to care for High and Middle passengers at the same time.

 Steward SkillSteward Skill